mhradek/aurkitu/README.md

 // Issue : MISCONFIGURED_DEFINITION, Location: Option, Name: null
 // Issue : MISCONFIGURED_DEFINITION, Location: SampleClassTableInnerEnumInt, Name: null
 ```
-With schema validation enabled, comments will be added to the end of the generated schema file which should assist in the resolution of issues which may likely cause `flatc` to fail.

 ## compile to flatbuffers
 The `flatc` executable can be downloaded or compiled from the Flatbuffer project site.
 For example: